sweattep/modern_quotes/README.md

 >suggest topics to editors, share their knowledge, create content, contribute money, and support the mission of the publication

+>the same processes that seem to threaten well-being when people are completely free to choose what to buy also threaten well-being when people are completely free to choose how or who to be.

 >Everyone told me I was going to be mellow by now.
 I've got a house, I grow my own vegetables, and I'm still angry.

 >alliance between rival gangs was forming to overthrow